 Any number of new recipes can be created from provided template recipes, briefly described in the recipe templates tutorial page.
 Any existing recipe can be cloned (with all changes previously done by the user) into another recipe under a different name; any stored recipe can be selected as current; and any current recipe can be deleted (in which case all its child processes and plots will be deleted too).

 More details about CemGEMS single-recipe operation, recipe editing and re-configuration options can be found in tutorial pages:

 Working with a process definition and simulation¶

-Any existing process document can be cloned (with all changes previously done by the user) into another process under a different name, but with the same parent recipe; any stored process can be selected as current; any current recipe can be deleted (in which case all generated process steps and any child plots will be deleted too).
+Any existing process document can be cloned (with all changes previously done by the user) into another process under a different name, but with the same parent recipe; any stored process can be selected as current; any current recipe can be deleted (in which case all generated process steps and all child plots will be deleted too).
 When you clone a process definition, the step recipes and related plots will not be cloned and must be re-generated anew by clicking the "Simulate Process" button.

 Working with plot frames and table of simulation results¶